amyth-singh/media-math/BUSINESS_INTELLIGENCE_TASK.md

 -> There are several approaches we can consider to accomplish this.

 a. parallel processing - to speed up the splitting process, we can leverage parallel processing techniques.
-Python provides libraries such as 'multiprocessing' and 'concurren@t.futures'.
+Python provides libraries such as 'multiprocessing' and 'concurrent.futures'.

 b. leverage streaming - Instead of loading the entire dataset file into memory, we can use the streaming approach where data is processes in small chunks or streams, reading and writing the data in a sequential manner without loading the entire dataset into memory, this won't overwhelm the system's resources